1981 All-Ireland Senior Camogie Championship

 The 1981 All-Ireland Senior Camogie Championship was the high point of the 1981 season.
 The championship was won by Killkenny who defeated Cork by a five-point margin in a replayed final.
 The match drew an attendance of 3,000.

 Quarter-finals

-Surprise of the quarter-final stage was Down's 2–6 to 1–8 victory over Wexford, Marian McGarvey scoring 1-6 of their total.
+Surprise of the quarter-final stage was Down's 2–6 to 1–8 victory over Wexford, Marion McGarvey scoring 1-6 of their total.
 Before their quarter-final with Dublin, Cork dropped three Killeavy players, Pat Moloney, Marian Sweeney and Cathy Landers for playing in a challenge match on the eve of the League final.
 Dublin led by 4–2 to 1–5 at half time but Cork came storming back to equalise 11 minutes into the second half and win by five points, as Dublin sent over a total of eight wide in the second half and scored just one point.
-Angela Downey scored 3-4 for Kilkenny against Tipperary, for whom Deirdre Lane scored 1–5.
+Angela Downey scored 3-4 for Kilkenny against Tipperary, for whom Deidre Lane scored 1–5.